PeterMakus/SeisMIC/_sources/modules/correlate/stream.rst.txt

 :py:class:`~seismic.correlate.stream.CorrStream` does also have a method to create a :py:class:`~seismic.correlate.stream.CorrBulk` object
 (:py:meth:`~seismic.correlate.stream.CorrStream.create_corr_bulk`).
-Instead of relying on a list of traces, this object is based on numpy arrays, which makes postprocessing computationally cheaper.
-Check out :py:class:`~seismic.correlate.stream.CorrBulk` for available post processing functions.
+Instead of relying on a list of traces, this object is based on numpy arrays, which makes all sorts of computations cheaper.
+Check out :py:class:`~seismic.correlate.stream.CorrBulk` for available functions.
+This is also the object that SeisMIC's own monitoring workflow is based on.